apache/arrow/docs/source/developers/python.rst

    $ pushd arrow/python
    $ export PYARROW_PARALLEL=4
-   $ python setup.py build_ext --inplace
+   $ python -m pip install -e .
    $ popd

 If you did build one of the optional components in C++, the equivalent components